Josuevillalona/climate-tech-news-scrapers/moomoo-dashboard/.github/chatmodes/frontend.chatmode.md

 2. **Use create_file** to create new files
 3. **Use run_in_terminal** to execute commands, install packages, run dev server
 4. **Always show actual code changes** rather than just explaining what should be done
+5. **Alaways review design-system.tsx** ensure you're thoroughly reviewing our design-system.tsx before any front end changes to ensure consistency in branding.
+6. **DON"T ever make mock DATA** unless specfically asked, never add mock data to tables or dahboards, tags, comments or anything.
+You should add something that tells the developer that it still needs to be updated wuth real data.

 Example workflow:
 - Read existing code to understand structure